SpudGunMan/meshing-around/README.md

 Look up data using wiki results, or interact with [Ollama](https://ollama.com) LLM AI see the [OllamaDocs](https://github.com/ollama/ollama/tree/main/docs) If Ollama is enabled you can DM the bot directly.
 The default model for mesh-bot which is currently `gemma2:2b`

 The bot will report on anyone who is getting close to the configured lat/long, if in a remote location.
+For example having the bot in your camp site alerts when members arive back at camp.

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.
 Messages are also logged locally to disk.